maryrosecook/game-framework/docs/game-framework.md

   `app/games/[game-name]/game.json` (~100ms cadence).
 - Core shape: `{ things: Thing[]; blueprints: Blueprint[]; camera: {x,y};
 screen: {width,height}; isPaused: boolean; selectedThingId: string | null }`.
+  - `screen` is runtime-only and always mirrors the current window/canvas size.
+  - `game.json` does not persist `screen`.

 ## React Editor and UI Model

-- Full-window layout with Canvas dominating the view; the game screen bounds are drawn inside the canvas.
+- Full-window layout with Canvas dominating the view.
 Play/pause control sits alongside a bottom blueprint toolbar.
 - Blueprint toolbar lists blueprints, supports creation, opens a side panel for properties, and allows dragging a blueprint onto the canvas to spawn a thing at the drop point.